Pumpkin Spice Syrup Recipe

 You should probably ask instead where you CAN'T use pumpkin spice syrup, because this stuff is super versatile.
 Here are just a few of our favorite ideas:

-- Make up a homemade Pumpkin Spice Latte.
+- Make up a homemade Homemade Pumpkin Latte.

-- Serve it on top of ice cream (bonus points if you put it on top of Pumpkin Ice Cream).
+- Serve it on top of ice cream (bonus points if you put it on top of No Churn Pumpkin Ice Cream).

-- Mix it into a cocktail or other pumpkin drinks.
+- Mix it into a pumpkin sangria or other pumpkin drinks.

-- Pour it onto oatmeal (hot oatmeal or Overnight Oats!)
+- Pour it onto oatmeal (hot oatmeal or use drizzles on top of my pumpkin pie overnight oats)

 - Drink it straight.
 Just kidding.
 Sort of.